IngestAI/deepmark/README.md

 **User Adoption:**

-Since its launch in February 2023, IngestAI has quickly gained popularity as a community-driven platform for rapid exploration, experimentation, and rapid prototyping of various AI use cases.
+Since its launch in February 2023, IngestAI plantorm has quickly gained popularity as a community-driven platform for rapid exploration, experimentation, and rapid prototyping of various AI use cases.

 The platform has gained a significant industry recognition:
 - Accepted to the StartX AI Series program,